Legal

 This Privacy Notice applies to:

-It describes what personal data we collect, how we use it, the legal bases for processing, how long we retain it, who we share it with, and your rights.
+It describes what personal data we collect, how we collect and use it, the legal bases for processing, how long we retain it, who we share it with, and your rights.

 3. Personal Data We Collect